evolutionplus/Docs/WhitePaper.md

 Gamification in education is an innovative educational technology that implements the process of learning in a game format.
 This technology allows to create a familiar online environment.
 The educational process is complemented with the game mechanics and elements of online social interaction.

 This  allows  to  excite  interest,  clearly  state  the  purpose,  chunk  big  goals  down  into achievable steps, and warm up motivation by awarding for right actions.
-Anticipation of the award  increases  dopamine  allocation,  which  contributes  to  the  effective  absorb  of information.
+Anticipation of the award  increases  dopamine  allocation, which  leads  to  more  efficient  absorbing  of information.

 ## 3.5.
 GAMIFICATION OF WEB-SERVICES AND APPLICATIONS